AxisCommunications/acap-documentation/docs/api/native-api.md

 nv12 | YUV
 y800 | YUV

 An application to start a vdo stream can be found at [vdostream](https://github.com/AxisCommunications/acap-native-sdk-examples/tree/master/vdostream/) with first argument of the three being a string describing the video compression format.
-It takes h264 (default), h265, jpeg, nv12, and y800 as inputs.
-Out of which nv12 and y800 correspond to YUV format of VDO.
+It takes `h264` (default), `h265`, `jpeg`, `nv12`, and `y800` as inputs.
+Out of which `nv12` and `y800` correspond to YUV format of VDO.

 ### Compatibility